Outside Scholarship Opportunities

 Applicants must be a member of an LCMS church in the Missouri District; full-time student in the M.Div., A.R. or M.A.
 Deaconess (residential) programs.
-Application is available here or in the CTS Financial Aid Office.
+Application is available here or in the CTSFW Financial Aid Office.
 Deadline for applications is April 30.
 Send application to:

 Biermann Memorial Scholarship Fund Committee